This post may contain affiliate links. Please read my disclosure policy.

 4. Blend on the lowest speed for 3-4 minutes.
 In this time you will see the fluff double and then triple in size.

 5. Stop the processor.
 Using a small spatula or spoon, scrape the remaining ice and ingredients from the sides into the rest of the fluff.
 Add in the xanthan gum at this time, if desired.

 6. Pulse again for 2-3 seconds for about 10 times or until mixture is smooth and everything is mixed in.
 Add to a bowl and top as desired!

 Because it is so low calorie for the amount of volume it packs, there is plenty of room for fun top toppings too!
 This is where you can get creative depending on your nutrition goals or how extravagant you want to be.
 The possibilities are truly endless!
 Some of my favorite go-to toppings are:

-- Cereal (that crunch topping brings a whole new level to it!
+- Cereal – that crunch topping brings a whole new level to it!
 I ALWAYS add some form of cereal.
 I’ll list some of my favorites below.

 - Marshmallow fluff